polytypic/Recalled/Docs/Tutorial.md

 whenever you need it&mdash;without necessarily even knowing whether any file has actually changed.
 Wouldn't it be nice if your program could be modified to avoid needless recomputation?
-For example, if just one file changes or a new file is added, it would nice if only the sum for that would be (re)computed and the total would be computed from previously known sums and so on.
+For example, if just one file changes or a new file is added, it would be nice if only the sum for that would be (re)computed and the total would be computed from previously known sums and so on.

 ### Working incrementally